arccoder/arccoder.github.io/_posts/datepicker_in_meteor.md

 I spent a week trying to get datepicker working in one of my meteor projects.
 After a preliminary search I found a few packages that show an easy way to add a date picker.
 But I was having a hard time adding a datepicker to a template and in my project the template was the one displaying elements in a list.
 Which means that I either had to add a datepicker dynamically for every element in the list or use one datepicker and access it from a number of places.

 I was looking for examples for the later option which is where I spent a week, but no luck.
-Finally I found that most of these packages are based on jquery's datepicker package which allowed me to set a div id to datepicker without an input element.
-I had a separate text field to display the date.
+Finally I found that most of these packages are based on jquery's datepicker package which allowed me to set a div `id = datepicker` without an input element as I had a separate text field to display the date.

 Enough of this  discussion lets see some code on to implemet this and I guess thats what many of you reading this blog are interested in.

 **Add jquery-ui package to your meteor app**